s2-streamstore/flink-connector-s2/README.md

 See the [app](./app) submodule for some demo applications.
 In particular, the [EventStreamJob](./app/src/main/java/org/example/app/eventstream/EventStreamJob.java) shows an end-to-end example involving both source and sink (regular and upsert).
+A walkthrough of how to setup that job is available in the [README](./app/README.md).